Welcome to Nelnet

 Keep in mind a servicer never charges to provide assistance with your student loans.
 There are companies that will offer to help you manage your debt for a fee – we offer the same services for free!
 Contact Nelnet for help instead.
 Learn to avoid student aid scams at StudentAid.gov/scams.

-Nelnet will send you a welcome communication shortly after your federal student loan(s) has been transferred.
-If you have questions any time after the transfer date, give us a call.
+Nelnet will send you a welcome notice shortly after your federal student loan(s) has been transferred.
+If you have questions once you’ve received your welcome notice, give us a call.

 If your loan(s) hasn’t transferred to us, we’re not able to answer loan-specific questions, but we’re happy to help answer any general transfer questions.
 Until you receive the welcome communication from Nelnet, contact Great Lakes at (800) 236-4300 for loan-specific information.